steint81/OpenDSA/RST/en/Development/DFABenson.rst

 Step 4
 ~~~~~~~~~~~

-Now that we have added a second state to our diagram, two additional lines must be drawn leaving that state, one for A and one for B. Again, since the B's read in are irrelavant for the target language, another line leading back to the same state will be drawn for any additional B's, like so.
+Now beginning with our second state that was added, we will need to draw a line from state 2 leading back to the start state for A, since after another A we will be back at an even number of A's, and currently the number of B's is still sitting at an even number if we come from the start state.

 .. inlineav:: DFABensonStage5 dgm
 	:output: show